Published by : Bipin BaloniPublished on: May 26, 2026

 • To raise your chest off the ground, inhale.
 Be sure to maintain the hugging motion of your elbows.
 Keep them from veering to either side.

-• Maintain a long back of the neck and concentrate on lifting your sternum rather than your chin.
+• Maintain a long neck and concentrate on lifting your sternum rather than your chin.

 • Release back to the ground by exhaling.